 If you can, however, consider The Choice in this way: By making a choice and pursuing a goal, it is like you are planting yourself so that you can grow.
-Not choosing at all is kind of like letting yourself forever stay a seed in a seed package, in which place you are full of potential but have no opportunity to thrive.
+Not choosing at all is kind of like letting yourself forever stay a seed in a seed package.
+In the package, you are full of potential but have no opportunity to thrive or find your purpose

 You are making the right choice to plant yourself.
 If you decide later you need to replant yourself in another location (i.e. so you can pursue another goal), that is okay.